 Remember, you’re not placing flowers to be seen from above like in a vase, rather from one side when bound to a wreath.
 The back side of your arrangement doesn’t need to be pretty, no one will see it.

-Step 5: Using your wire, bind the stems together tightly, wrapping down and up the length of the little bouquet.
+wrapping down and up the length of the little bouquet, using floral wire.

 Fun tip: if you need certain flowers to be angled in a specific way, when you’re binding the stems together, run the write up into the bouquet to fix things in place.

 Make sure to trim any excess stem, otherwise it’ll be hassle to bind it to the hoop.